Kinvey/js-sdk/packages/react-native-sdk/README.md

-:warning: **The Kinvey React Native SDK is currently in beta and might contain bugs and/or missing features.** :warning:

 # Kinvey React Native SDK

 The Kinvey React Native SDK is used to develop an React Native application that connects to Kinvey.